Coined quantum walks on the line: Disorder, entanglement, and localization: The Model

 with $r\in[0,1]$.
 For certain values of $r$ the gate $G$ reduces to common gates, viz.,

 We shall consider CQWs in which the lattice site $x$ has an assigned random number $r_x$ and an associated gate $G(r_x)$.
 The coin operator is then altered as follows

-$G(r_x)$ is still composed of an $X$ and a $Z$ gate, viz., $G(r_x) = \sqrt{r_x} Z + \sqrt{1-r_x} X$ such that the initial state in Eq.~(\ref{eq:initial}) still yields a symmetric propagation.
+$G(r_x)$ is still composed of an $X$ and a $Z$ gate, viz., $G(r_x) = \sqrt{r_x} Z + \sqrt{1-r_x} X$, such that the initial state in Eq.~(\ref{eq:initial}) still yields a symmetric propagation.

-Although the coin operator is still in block diagonal form, it does not trivially factorize anymore into a product of two operators acting on $\mathcal{H}_w$ and $\mathcal{H}_c$ separately.
+Although the coin operator is still in block diagonal form, it does not trivially factorize anymore into a product of two operators acting on $\mathcal{H}_w$ and $\mathcal{H}_c$ separately \sw{due to the site dependent coin operations}.
 We introduce a parameter $W$ that controls the disorder strength, i.e.,

 Here, $\xi_x\in [-1,1]$ are uniformly distributed random numbers.
 This choice readily recovers the Hadamard walk for $W = 0$ and a completely disordered walk for $W = 1$.